Google adds Wi-Fi, Chromebooks to more school buses for rural students | ZDNet

 Google wrote on its website:

 While teachers increasingly assign schoolwork that requires access to the internet, millions of students lack connectivity at home.
-This 'Homework Gap' disproportionally impacts low-income students, especially in more remote or rural areas, where they face additional burdens like long bus commutes.
+This 'Homework Gap' disproportionately impacts low-income students, especially in more remote or rural areas, where they face additional burdens like long bus commutes.

 After initial pilots in North Carolina and South Carolina, early results indicate promising gains in reading and math proficiency, and increased digital fluency.